webpages/webpages/README.md

 ---

 - [x] Create facebook group to have feedback from developers
-- [ ] Run web server on top of webOb or similar
+- [ ] Run web server on top of webOb or Werkzeug
 - [ ] Describe plans splitted by milestones in issues
 - [ ] Use Django ORM and Django Templates to speed-up development

 **Follow us on [facebook](https://www.facebook.com/WebPagesFramework)**